National Supports - Mental Health Support

 Pieta

 Pieta provide free counselling to those with suicidal ideation, those engaging in self-harm, and those bereaved by suicide.
-It offers a 24/7 Crisis Helpline and Text Service (freephone 1800 247 247, or text 'Help' to 5144).
-Pieta also provides therapy to those impacted by suicidal ideation and engaging in self-harm, as well as those bereaved by suicide.
 It can be accessed free of charge and without a referral by calling 0818 111 126.
 Therapy is available nationally by phone, video and in person in 23 locations around the country.
+It offers a 24/7 Crisis Helpline and Text Service (freephone 1800 247 247, or text 'Help' to 51444).

 Samaritans